Click to go to the harpersguild.com(tm) home page

 Modern Bowed Psalteries

-Diatonic Bowed Psalteries - "Diatonic" bowed psalteries are often made by Folk instrument builders.
+Diatonic Bowed Psalteries - A Westman 9-note bowed psaltery..
+"Diatonic" bowed psalteries are the simplest version.
 They have no sharps or flats, so you'll see only one row of pegs, usually down the "right" edge.
-(This one is a student instrument built by Westman Instruments of West Virginia.
-They make big psalteries, too, in case you wondered.)

 Chromatic Bowed Psalteries - "Chromatic" bowed psalteries have sharps and flats.
 Most often the "natural" keys (like the white keys of a piano) are arranged along the right edge of the instrument, and the sharp and flat keys (like the black keys of a piano) are arranged along the left edge.
 You'll see gaps there, just like there are gaps between the clusters of black keys on your piano.